Todai88/udemy-cloud-native-go/advanced/Discovery/kubernetes/ReadMe.md

 ## Issues / Problems:

+### Can't find image
+Remember that Kubernetes has it's own version of Docker running on it, and if you use need to use a local image in your kubernetes cluster you need to build it in a Kubernetes shell too.
+This can be done like this:

+**Windows:**
+`minikube docker-env` and
+`minikube docker-env | Invoke-Expression` to get access to the shell `docker build .` or `docker-compose up` or whatever rocks your boat.

+**Linux:**

 ### Environment:
 There were issues where `minikube-net` wasn't working as intended between my two environments (Ubuntu and Windows 10).